skngetich/msc-dsa-mod3/linear-models/README.md

 `Factor variables` are categorical variables that can be either numeric or string variables.
 There are a number of advantages to converting categorical variables to factor variables.

+## Model Selection

+It is a process of selecting a model from a set of candidate models.

+It can either be implicit or explicit in the following ways:
+1.Hypothesis tests require selecting between a null hypothesis and alternative hypothesis model.
+2.An auto-regressive model requires selecting the order p.
+3.Selecting specific predictors.

+A good model selection technique will balance `goodness of fit or simplicity`